jannschu/traefik-maintenance-plugin/README.md

 - `maintenanceStatusCode` (optional): HTTP status code to return when in maintenance mode.
 Default is 512 (Service Unavailable).
 - `skipHosts` (optional): List of hostnames that should bypass maintenance checks, useful for admin interfaces, monitoring tools, etc. Supports wildcard patterns like "*.example.com".
 Default is empty list.
 - `debug` (optional): Enable debug logging for troubleshooting.
 Default is false.
 When enabled, detailed information about decision making will be logged to stdout.
+- `secretHeader` (optional): Name of the HTTP header that will be sent with requests to identify the plugin.
+This allows the server to return different responses for plugin vs frontend requests.
+Default is empty (no header sent).
+- `secretHeaderValue` (optional): Value of the secret header.
+This should be a secret known only to the server and plugin configuration.
+Default is empty (no header sent).

 ## Production Readiness Features